hashgraph/stablecoin-studio/contracts/README.md

 - `roleManagement.ts`: Tests the stable coin roles (granting/revoking multiple roles) functionality.
 - `roles.ts`: Tests the stable coin roles functionality.
 - `StableCoinFactory.ts`: Tests the Factory functionality.
-- `supplieradmin.ts`: Tests the stable coin cashin functionality.
+- `supplieradmin.ts`: Tests the stable coin cash-in functionality.
 - `wipeable.ts`: Tests the stable coin wipe functionality.

 ## Configuration
-### Tests accounts
+### Test accounts
 You need to create the `.env` file cloning the content of `.env.sample` and add **two Hedera accounts** that will be used for testing.

 These accounts must be existing valid accounts in the **Hedera network** you are using to test the smart contracts, they must also have a **positive balance large enough** to run all the contract deployments, invocations and token creations executed in the tests.